 Yemen (15 persons)

 Twelve Yemenis’ conduct involved providing and sending funds overseas.
-Mohamed Al Huraibi (1), Yehia Ali Ahmed Alomari (2), and Saleh Mohamed Taher Saeed (3), all Yemeni citizens, were convicted of money laundering in 2009.
+Mohamed Al Huraibi (1), Yehia Ali Ahmed Alomari (2) and Saleh Mohamed Taher Saeed (3), all Yemeni citizens, were convicted of money laundering in 2009.
 According to reports, the men sent $200,000 of illegally obtained funds overseas.
-In 2006, Mohamed Albanna (4), a naturalized U.S. citizen, pleaded guilty to operating an unlawful money transmitting business (18 USC 1960).
-The conduct involved sending over $3 million from New York to Yemen.
-Saleh Alli Nasser (5), Monasser Omian (6), Sadik Omian (7), and Jarallah Wasil (8) also pleaded guilty in 2006 to operating an unlicensed money-remitting business and sending over $9 million to Yemen.
+In 2006, Mohamed Albanna (4), a naturalized U.S. citizen, pleaded guilty to operating an unlawful money-transmitting business (18 USC 1960).
+The conduct involved sending more than $3 million from New York to Yemen.
+Saleh Alli Nasser (5), Monasser Omian (6), Sadik Omian (7) and Jarallah Wasil (8) also pleaded guilty in 2006 to operating an unlicensed money-remitting business and sending more than $9 million to Yemen.
 All but Nasser are naturalized U.S. citizens.
-In 2005, Abad Elfgeeh (9) and his nephew, Aref (10), were convicted of operating an unlicensed money remitting business, sending over $20 million to 20 different countries.
-Abad is a naturalized U.S. citizen.
+In 2005, Abad Elfgeeh (9) and his nephew, Aref (10), were convicted of operating an unlicensed money-remitting business, sending more than $20 million to 20 different countries.
+Abad Elfgeeh is a naturalized U.S. citizen.
 Numan Maflahi (11) was convicted in 2004 of making false statements to federal agents.
-Maflahi was the driver for Sheik Abdullah Satar, a former member of the Yemeni parliament with fundraising ties to Al Qaeda.
-Malfahi denied helping Satar fundraise.
-Muflahi is a naturalized U.S. citizen.
+Maflahi was the driver for Sheik Abdullah Satar, a former member of the Yemeni parliament with fundraising ties to al-Qaeda.
+Maflahi denied helping Satar raise funds.
+Maflahi is a naturalized U.S. citizen.
 And Ahmed Aref (12) was convicted in 2004 of conspiracy to commit money laundering in connection with tobacco smuggling.
-Prosecutors believed Aref helped fund travel for the Lackawanna six.
+Prosecutors believed Aref helped fund travel for the Lackawanna Six.

 Syria (3 persons)